tueimage/essential-skills/numpy-scipy-matplotlib.md

 ]
 ```

-If the righthandside has shape (2, 1), for example
+If the righthandside has shape (2, 1), for example,

 ```python
 matrix[:2, :2] = np.array([[10], [20]])
 ```

-the result will be
+the result will be:

 ```python
 [